 Freezing weather can cause severe damage to citrus trees.

 - Young trees are more susceptible to frost damage.
-Cover citrus during a freeze for the first 3-5 years after planting.
+Cover citrus during a freeze for 3-5 years after planting.

-- Fruit damage may occur after several hours of temperatures below 27°F. Frost-damaged fruit will have a dry interior.
+- Fruit damage may occur after several hours of temperatures below 27°F (-2.7°C).
+Frost-damaged fruit will have a dry interior.

 Some citrus trees are more cold-hardy than others.

-- Lemon and especially lime trees are the most frost-sensitive, often suffering damage at 32℉.
-They are extremely frost-sensitive; choose the warmest areas of your yard for planting.
-Lemon and lime trees often do not go into dormancy, so frost affects them more than other types of citrus.
+- Lemon, and especially lime trees, are the most frost-sensitive, often suffering damage at 32℉ (0°C).
+They are highly frost-sensitive; choose the warmest areas of your yard for planting.
+Lemon and lime trees often do not go into dormancy, so frost affects them more than other citrus.

 What to cover in a freeze: Frost-tender landscape plants